ReactiveX/rxjs/CONTRIBUTING.md

 - The documentation is auto-generated directly from the source code.
 - In short: From the source code we generate JSON documents, describing each operator, function ... and render this JSON within an Angular application
 - The folder `docs-app` contains everything you need for building and developing the docs
-- the folder `doc` used to be the documentation, but should remain until all content is transferred.
 - The [Documentation README](docs_app/README.md) will support you
 - After a PR is merged to master the docs will be published to https://rxjs.dev/

 ## Unit Tests

 Unit tests are located under the [spec directory](/spec).
-Unit tests over synchronous operators and operations can be written in a standard [jasmine](http://jasmine.github.io/) style.
-Unit tests written against any asynchronous operator should be written in [Marble Test Style outlined in detail here](doc/writing-marble-tests.md).
+Unit tests over synchronous operators and operations can be written in a standard [chai](https://www.chaijs.com/) style.
+Unit tests written against any asynchronous operator should be written in [Marble Test Style outlined in detail here](doccs_app/content/guide/testing/internal-marble-tests.md).

 Each operator under test must be in its own file to cover the following cases: